| The following history report of the NYC Transit Police

 the Transit Police had neither a clearly defined purpose nor

+accountable chain of command?
 Another question that was asked was “Why did Transit

 Police management fail”?
 Once again there was no answer